resign123/ema_based_strategy/README.md

 - Custom functions for technical indicator calculations (EMA)
 - Real-time websocket connection for live market data
 - Automated order placement and management

+Note- This code is kept publicly in github for educational purpose only .I am not responsible with your profit and losses.